> USAG ANSBACH WEEKLY JOB LISTING (U.S.)

 The USAG Ansbach Army Community Service's Employment Readiness Program tracks available job listings in the USAG Ansbach footprint, to include installations at Katterbach, Urlas, Shipton, Bismark, Bleidorn, Barton, Franken, Oberdachstetten and Stork Kasernes.
 This list is aimed at helping community members identify job opportunities and find employment while in Ansbach.

 > USAG ANSBACH WEEKLY JOB LISTING (LN)

 Job announcements for local national (LN) employees in the USAG Ansbach footprint, to include installations at Katterbach, Urlas, Shipton, Bismarck, Bleidorn, Barton, Franken, Oberdachstetten and Storck Kasernes.
-For more, visit the CIVILIAN HUMAN RESOURCES AGENCY - EUROPE REGION WEBSITE.
+For more, visit the Civilian Human Resources Services portal

 - For step-by-step application instructions, please see below.

 Eine Schritt-für-Schritt Anleitung zur Bewerbung finden Sie hier.

 You may sort by location by clicking the "Duty Station" button to the right side.

 Click on the Job Number to open the matching announcement

 Under “Area of consideration” you will find an exact definition of who may apply for the announced vacant position (e.g. Internal & External)